core-wg/oscore/draft-ietf-core-object-security.md

 The sending HTTP endpoint uses {{RFC8075}} to translate the HTTP message into a CoAP message.
 The CoAP message is then processed with OSCORE as defined in this document.
 The OSCORE message is then mapped to HTTP as described in {{coap2http}} and sent in compliance with the rules in {{header-field}}.

 The receiving HTTP endpoint maps the HTTP message to a CoAP message using {{RFC8075}} and {{http2coap}}.
 The resulting OSCORE message is processed as defined in this document.
-If successful, the plaintext CoAP message is translated to HTTP for normal processing in the endpoint
+If successful, the plaintext CoAP message is translated to HTTP for normal processing in the endpoint.

 ## Example: HTTP Client and CoAP Server